 How Robert Plant Made ‘Mighty ReArranger’ With Zep-Like Ambition

-Nearly a decade after his most recent original album, Robert Plant returned with new perspective, and new energy, on Mighty ReArranger.
+Robert Plant returned with new perspective, and new energy on Mighty ReArranger, nearly a decade after his most recent original album.
 The results boasted all of the gumption of Led Zeppelin, but – and this is the project's enduring strength – never became entangled in his old band's myth.

 Working with backing group Strange Sensation, Plant seemed to rejoin a journey left unfinished from back then.
 As such, some of Mighty ReArranger (originally released on April 25, 2005) recalled similar excursions with Zeppelin.
 But other parts felt like nothing he'd ever attempted: Robert Plant, it seemed, had come full circle – then struck out once more for a new adventure.

 Plant himself, in a contemporary conversation with Canoe, called Mighty ReArranger "this melange of North African music and the Plant side of Led Zep."
 This sense of coming full circle, of understanding the manner in which time (and, in Plant's case, music) tends to work in a repeating continuum ultimately led him to the album's title.
 He told Canoe that Mighty ReArranger referred to "fate and the way it moves for you."